tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Winter Classic PreCompetition
 This repo is a guide to complete a mini-competition to run and optimize HPL on a Jetstream2 cloud cluster we created, Slugalicious.
 Your score will be based on your GFLOPs achievement.
-You can clone this to get the 2 template files included if you want.
+You can clone this to get the template files included if you want but they're easily copy-pastable.

 I AM SO SAD.
 IF YOU WANT TO SEE WHAT THIS MESS IS SUPPOSED TO LOOK LIKE CLICK Raw ^